Sparklyyoyo/Neural-Network-Hardware-Accelerator/README.md

 - **VGA interface:** Visualizes results as pixel outputs via a memory-mapped Avalon interface.

 The CPU orchestrates operations, loads input images and network weights into SDRAM, and triggers the accelerators to perform inference.

-Where `W` is the weight matrix, `a` is the input vector, `b` is the bias vector, and `a'` is the output activation vector.

-All computations are performed in **Q16.16 fixed-point format** to balance precision with hardware efficiency.

 ---